Skip to content

 Staying effective means adapting your techniques as Google evolves.

-Some SEO professionals speculate that Google might eventually phase out most operators in favor of AI-driven natural language processing.
-Until then, operators remain the most powerful way to control your search results.
+Some SEO professionals think Google will eventually replace most operators with AI-driven natural language processing.
+Maybe.
+Until then, operators are still the most reliable way to get precise results from a search engine that would otherwise decide for you what you were looking for.

 “Refining your web searches using Google search operators, with just one command, you can go from 14,240,000,000 to 1,830,000 results.”